2flps/2flps/README.md

 # Hi there 👋

 - 🔭 I’m currently working on an Uno game made in Python
-- 🌱 I’m currently learning Python and MySQL
+- 🌱 I’m currently learning Python and SQL
 - 📫 Want to send me a message?
 You can reach me on my Email (felipeflohrlol@gmail.com) or on my Twitter (@__2flps)